bomboozler/linux_utils/README.md

 fixes wayland display issues on nvidia will work with any distro as long as it is using modprob

+## ssh-unauth.sh

+script that print logs of unauthorized ssh access and send mail to administrator

 ## Install_packages.sh

 **install the following packages:**